yp16181/ce888labs/lab5/README.md

 - [ ] Report the MSE on the test dataset

-just finished the first part. in the file" Untitled.ipynb"
+* just finished the first part.  trained the data with 80:10:10 proportion